Energy Ground Rules For The Road

 So I shared the most valuable tactic to switch to the local time of their destination as soon as they hit the ground...

 "Travel light."
-They were delighted.
+They were delighted when I told them how.
 I'll explain it below.

 My own experiences with crossing time zones, showing up rested and energized on the other side of the ocean after 24 hours of traveling, have taught me a few essential ground rules that inspired many high performing world travellers.